 Consultations provide an opportunity for Aboriginal communities to come together, be heard and have their say on what could be done to better protect children from sexual abuse.
 The Commission is focusing on child sexual abuse in government institution, such as hospitals, public schools, youth detention centres and out-of-home care.

 The Commission is aware that Aboriginal communities have suffered extensive trauma, both past and present, directly related to colonisation and later government policies and interventions.
 Consultations will assist the Commission to better understand:

 - how well the Tasmanian Government is responding to child sexual abuse

-- victim-survivors of child sexual abuse
+- the impacts of child sexual abuse on Aboriginal communities, and

 What protections do participants have if they provide information?